FAQ - Frequently Asked Questions

 These are widely used formats, and we do not add any DRM (copy protection) to the files we provide.

 The only thing to keep in mind is that the series is downloaded as a .zip file, which you will have to extract.
-It's easiest (and probably best) to do this on a computer first.
-From there, you can transfer the files to whichever device you please!
+Most devices (including iOS and Android devices) have no issues with extracting .zip files.

-If you plan on using your iOS device (iPhone / iPad) to download and view the SaxTuition Beginner Series, check out our dedicated help article here.
+If you plan on using your iOS device (iPhone / iPad) to download and view the SaxTuition Beginner Series, check out our dedicated help article.

 The SaxTuition Beginner Series is approximately 1.1GB in size, and comes packaged as a ZIP file.